huggingface/transformers/docs/source/en/perf_train_gpu_many.md

 2. ZeRO
 3. TensorParallel (TP)

-With very fast intra-node connectivity (e.g., NVLINK or NVSwitch) all three strategies (PP, ZeRO, TP) should result in similar performance.
+With very fast inter-node connectivity (e.g., NVLINK or NVSwitch) all three strategies (PP, ZeRO, TP) should result in similar performance.
 However, without these, PP will be faster than TP or ZeRO.
 The degree of TP may also make a difference.
 It's best to experiment with your specific setup to determine the most suitable strategy.